|

 that made Charles Boles turn on Wells Fargo and make them his target.

-The last letter Mary Boles received from Charley was from Silver Bow,
+3 Mary Boles received from Charley was from Silver Bow,

-Montana, dated August 25, 1871.
+and was about to return home to his wife and children.
 After that she did not hear from him

 again until after he had been captured and identified as Black Bart in

 1883.
-Mary thought he had died.
+Mary thought he had died

-change.
-Exit Charles E. Boles, Enter Charles Bolton, a dapperly dressed
+Now things start to change.
+Exit Charles E. Boles, Enter Charles Bolton,

-blue/grey eyes and he sported a brushy moustache.
+with clear blue/grey eyes and he sported a brushy moustache.

 He was a man who liked to live well and intended to do just that.
 He